On the degree of the singular subscheme of hypersurfaces in ${\mathbb P}^n$: Proof of Theorem and of Corollary

 Consider first the case $\delta=n-2$, the maximal possible value.
 Then the first claim in (2) is in fact the second part of claim (1), so there is nothing to prove.
 To prove the second claim in (2), note that by Lemma \ref{lem2} we have

 The sums in the last two brackets vanish according to claim (1).
 Since

 by Lemma \ref{lem1}, the claim follows using \eqref{Ppoly}.

 Assume now that $\delta \leq n-3$ and hence the coefficient $B_{n-2}$ vanishes.
 So the first bracket in the above formula for $B_{n-2}$ has to vanish as well.
-This gives us the first claim in (2) for $j=3$.
+This gives us the first claim in (2), that is $\sigma_2=-(d-1)^2$.
 As above, a simple computation using these vanishings shows that

-Using this we complete the case $j=3$ as above.
-By induction on $j$ one proves the claim (2) for any $\delta$ exactly as above, using Lemma \ref{lem1} and \eqref{Ppoly} for the second claim in (2).
+Using this we complete the case $\delta=n-3$ as above.
+By decreasing induction on $\delta$ one proves the claim (2) for any $\delta$ exactly as above, using Lemma \ref{lem1} and \eqref{Ppoly} for the second claim in (2).

 To prove (3), we assume first that $X$ is smooth.
 Then the partial derivatives $f_0, \ldots,f_n$ form a regular sequence, and the resolution \eqref{res2A} is just the corresponding Koszul complex.
 This clearly implies that